Everything you need to know about practicing yoga at home if you’re a complete beginner

 4. Get help from an online class

-If all else fails and you’d rather have the guidance of someone in the room, there are plenty of free and paid yoga classes online that you can try out.
+If all else fails and you’d rather have the guidance of someone in the room, there are plenty of free and paid yoga classes online that you can try out, see our blog on the Yoga You-Tube channels we adore.
 A quick search will reveal a wide choice of relaxing practices or more physically dynamic sequences, of all kinds of lengths, to suit your needs.